ConnectionMaster/hyperlaunch_cloud/README.md

 ![Alt text](http://i.imgur.com/KSD9Pn4.png "Optional title")

-Note: The following instructions assume Hyperspin set up with Hyperlaunch within its own directory (eg Hyperlaunch\Hyperlaunch.exe is in your Hyperspin directory).
+Note: The following instructions assume Hyperspin is set up with Hyperlaunch within its own directory (eg Hyperlaunch\Hyperlaunch.exe is in your Hyperspin directory).

 ##### 1. Simply rename the HyperLaunch.exe to HyperLaunch_real.exe and copy all files from the repo to your HyperLaunch directory.